FBR to go after 100 big tax defaulters

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The federal cabinet on Thursday decided to tighten the noose around tax defaulters as the Federal Bureau of Revenue (FBR) will launch an operation against 100 big tax-evaders.
+ISLAMABAD: The federal cabinet on Thursday to tighten noose around tax defaulters as Federal Bureau of Revenue (FBR) will launch operation against 100 big tax evaders.

+Minister for Information and Broadcasting Fawad Chaudhry briefed the media about the decision taken by the federal cabinet.

 The prime minister directed all ministers to promote meritocracy and not give recommendations or receive recommendations for favour.
 The prime minister has also directed to increase the use of information technology to save precious resources and move towards paperless economy.